sonatype/learn-k8s-master/1-Training_setup/REAMDME.md

-# WELCOME!!!
+# Section 1: Training Setup

-### Now that you have forked a copy of the master repo, cloned the repo to your local machine, and have gotten started; let's go over the standard instructions that you will complete for each section where you will sync your local git repo with the remote repo and then create a branch for adding your own named folder to each section.
+### WELCOME!!!
+Now that you have forked a copy of the master repo, cloned the repo to your local machine, and have gotten started; let's go over the standard instructions that you will complete for each section where you will sync your local git repo with the remote repo and then create a branch for adding your own named folder to each section.
 ###### (Part of this exercise helps reinforce the git workflows and gives practice reviewing and approving PRs and merging branches while also giving you a place to keep your class work stored remotely)

 #### Step 1: Ensure your local version of the repo is up to date with origin/main